Prajjwal/nginx-buildpack-heroku/README.md

 This build pack expects an nginx.conf.erb to be present at conf/.
 It must

 You must define all listen directives as listen `<%= ENV['PORT'] %>`.
-This ensures that the config always include the correct port that your server should be listening on.
+This ensures that the config always includes the correct port that your server should be listening on.

 Your config should also include `daemon off;`.